-- Level 1: Student is unable to recall any part of the story or connect with any key ideas in the story, even with teacher assistance. - Level 2: Student is able to recall the story and make some reflections on the story, but does not completely connect or understand key ideas. - Level 3: Student is able to recall the story well and make a one-to-one connection in the story to events in his/her life that demonstrates an event in the story, but without much specific analogical connection or inference (e.g., the student has seen a funny chicken once). - Level 4: Student is able to recall the story well and make an analogical connection to something in his/her life and can elaborate on these feelings (e.g., the student says, unlike the silly village people in the story, she is able to tell the difference between important and practical things and things that cannot really happen).
+Level 1: Student is unable to recall any part of the story or connect with any key ideas in the story, even with teacher assistance.

+Level 2: Student is able to recall the story and make some reflections on the story, but does not completely connect or understand key ideas.

+Level 3: Student is able to recall the story well and make a one-to-one connection in the story to events in his/her life that demonstrates an event in the story, but without much specific analogical connection or inference (e.g., the people were afraid and student says he/she was afraid once).

+Level 4: Student is able to recall the story well and make an analogical connection to something in his/her life and can elaborate on these feelings (e.g., the student says, like the boy in the story, he/she was able to help a friend understand something unfamiliar).